 Filing an Appeal under the Environmental Protection and Enhancement Act (Part 4), the Water Act

-(Part 9), the Climate Change and Emissions Management Act (Section 42) & the Government Organization
+(Part 9), the Emissions Management and Climate Resilience Act (Section 42) & the Government Organization

 Act (Schedule 5)